cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 ## Definition

 In Java, an **exception** is an event that occurs during the execution of a program that encounters an error or some kind of exceptional situation.
+Often times, students get the impression that, when an exception occurs, the program is going to crash and give an obscure error message.
+For this reason, students often try to avoid exceptions at all costs.

+In this tutorial, we will demonstrate that exceptions, when used properly, can lead to cleaner code that has fewer bugs.
+You will see that exceptions are actually a way of passing a message from one method to another indicating that something unexpected happened.
+They can actually be informative and useful and should be handled (properly) instead of avoided.

 When an exception occurs, two things happen:

 1. an **exception object** is said to be _thrown_; and
 1. the normal flow of control is disrupted.

+The exception object that is created contains information about the location and cause of the exception.

 You have likely encountered the dreaded [`NullPointerException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/NullPointerException.html)